arokettu/php-path/docs/index.rst

-Torrent File
+Path Library
 ############

 |Packagist| |GitLab| |GitHub| |Bitbucket| |Gitea|

-A PHP Class to work with torrent files
+A PHP library to work with absolute and relative paths.

 Installation
 ============